Tips for Nominating Committee

 - Nominating Committee chair is added to the Advisory listserv

-- Change contact information for the Nominating Committe chair
+- Change contact information for the Nominating Committee chair

 - Change deadline for receiving nominations; choose a date before the ALA Annual Conference

-- Call for nominations sent out to IS committee listservs
+- Call for nominations sent to IS Advisory listserv; request that committee chairs forward the message to committee members

 - Instructional materials on nominating process and slate preparation, including key deadlines for that election cycle, sent by ACRL staff to committee chair